mattbis/mapFilePath.dev/src/6/proto.md

 This is intended as just a very fancy way to control how the searching, mapping, indexing, caching, diff works...
 And is meant for a complex application like the other projects I am thinking about.

 A port is binding to the engine... which is included or a daemon.
+A channel is a stream.
 A channel is a isolated request from the topic complexity A channel is a way to request the same topic but in differing live queries.
 A topic is a struct, that matches the included build headers... it only matches the default build or a custom one ( since I would not want a giant exe tbh ) - differring via the binding into another language would make it silly.. and this is why this part is likely only a subset at first ( `-images [media-type]` , `-audio [media-type]` )